hannah-brown1/hannah-brown1/README.md

 ### Module 4
 Google Earth Engine and spatial analysis.

-## 🐟 About me
+## 🐟 Professional Interests

-I'm particularly interested in applying quantitative and spatial tools to fisheries, marine conservation and ecological monitoring.
+I'm particularly interested in applying quantitative and spatial tools to fisheries research, monitoring and management.